|Office:||C-13, Cooper Hall|

 2012.
 “From Spirit Forest to Rubber Plantation: The Accelerating Disaster of Development in Cambodia,” ASIANetwork Exchange (Spring 2012) 19(2):68-80.

 2008.
-Whitey And The Mush Hole: Reclaiming Lahiaaks.
-36 min documentary video.
-Woodland Cultural Centre.
+Whitey and the Mush Hole: Reclaiming Lahiaaks.
+Documentary video.